dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

-- org-mode can export a document as PDF by first converting an org document into a *LaTeX* document, which is a typesetting format and system often used by computer science research venues.
+- org-mode can export a document as PDF by first converting an org document into a *LaTeX* document, which is a typesetting format and system often used by computer science research venues for producing high-quality PDFs.
 - I've specifically configured org-mode to use the *Tufte LaTeX* style, a template for LaTeX which produces very nice-looking documents ([here's](https://ctan.math.washington.edu/tex-archive/macros/latex/contrib/tufte-latex/sample-handout.pdf)